 The role of the Nominations Committee is to review the size, structure and composition of the Board, to consider the succession plans for the Board and senior Executives, to identify and recommend candidates to the Board to fill vacancies as they arise, and to keep under review the leadership needs of NHBC, both Executive and Non-Executive, with a view to ensuring the continued ability of NHBC to operate and compete effectively in the marketplace.

-The Committee makes recommendations to the Board in relation to the membership of its standing committees of the Board, in consultation with the respective Chair of those committees, and in relation to the re-appointment of Non-Executive Directors at the conclusion of their specified term of office, having regard to their performance and ability to contribute to the Board in light of the knowledge, skills and experience required.
+The Committee makes recommendations to the Board in relation to the membership of its standing committees of the Board, in consultation with the respective Chairman of those committees, and in relation to the re-appointment of Non-Executive Directors at the conclusion of their specified term of office, having regard to their performance and ability to contribute to the Board in light of the knowledge, skills and experience required.

-All members of the Committee are independent nonexecutive directors.
-The Chief Executive Officer and the Head of Human Resources also attend the meetings, where appropriate.
+All members of the Committee are independent non-executive directors.
+The Chief Executive and the HR Director also attend the meetings, where appropriate.